What is the Mann Whitney U Test?

 If you’re involved in data analysis or scientific research, you’re likely familiar with the t-test.
 But did you know there’s another method for comparing two independent samples?
 That method is the Mann-Whitney U Test.

-It is a nonparametric test named after two statisticians, H.B.
+It is a nonparametric analysis named after two statisticians, H.B.
 Mann and D.R.
 Whitney.
 Because it is nonparametric, it makes fewer assumptions about your data than its parametric counterparts.

 Many analysts use the Mann Whitney U test to determine whether the difference between the medians of two groups is statistically significant.
 However, it’s important to note that it only tells us about the median in certain situations.
 Interpreting the test results can be tricky.
 More on this later!